VCityTeam/UD-Viz/docs/static/Developers.md

 3. In order to use scripts that launch a shell script with Powershell: `npm config set script-shell "C:\\Program Files\\git\\bin\\bash.exe"`

 ## Npm Scripts

+The npm [`package.json`](../../package.json) file defines a set of scripts whose respective purpose are quickly documented here

 | Script                       | Description                                                                                                                                                                                                                                                                             |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |